Oil skimmer: Applications

 The use of skimmers in industrial applications is often required to remove oils, grease and fats prior to further treatment for environmental discharge compliance.
 By removing the top layer of oils, water stagnation, smell and unsightly surface scum can be reduced.
 Placed before an oily water treatment system an oil skimmer may give greater overall oil separation efficiency for improved discharge wastewater quality.
 All oil skimmers will pick up a percentage of water with the oil which will need to be decanted to obtain concentrated oil.

 Types

-There are two main types of oil skimmer: oleophilic and non-oleophilic.
+There are three types of oil skimmers: weir, oleophilic and suction.
 Oleophilic skimmers include disc, belt, tube, brush, mop, brush, grooved disc, smooth drum, and grooved drum.
-Non-oleophilic skimmers include weir (manual or self-adjusting).
+The material chosen for an oleophilic skimmer affects the collection rate based on the material's affinity for the particular type of oil that is skimmed.